Egypt Residential Property Market Analysis 2025

 Then in 2021, President Abdel Fattah al-Sisi directed the CBE to launch a new mortgage funding program for low- and middle-income individuals with long-term loans of up to 30 years and with low and simplified interest rates not exceeding 3%.

-As of Q1 2024, the total funds disbursed reached about EGP 68.85 billion (US$1.44 billion), benefiting 564,023 individuals.
-Of which, the contribution of the 22 banks that participated in the government's mortgage finance program for low-income housing amounted to EGP 66.45 billion (US$1.39 billion) for 544,626 customers - a contribution of about 96.5% of the entire initiative, according to the Social Housing and Mortgage Finance Fund.
+As of April 2025, the total funds disbursed reached around EGP84.64 billion (US$1.7 billion), benefiting 630,015 low-income individuals.
+Of which, the contribution of 22 banks that participated in the government's mortgage finance program for low-income housing amounted to EGP82.13 billion (US$1.65 billion) for 610,201 customers - a contribution of about 97% of the entire initiative, according to the Social Housing and Mortgage Finance Fund.

-The banks with the biggest contribution by Q1 2024 included:
+The 10 banks with the biggest contribution by April 2025 included:

 The Sisi regime and army rule

 Under the Sisi regime, the commercial reach of the military has greatly expanded.
 The army is all over the place.
-More than 50 hotels are run by the army, their profits never declared; new petrol station licenses go exclusively to Wataneya, an army-controlled company, with soldiers manning the petrol pumps; pasta is sold by Macaroni Queen, an army company; mineral water is sold by Safi, an army-controlled company; all the major toll roads are run by the military; an army department called the Engineering Department of the Armed Forces buys houses and lands for commercial purposes, again wholly exempt from any audit or taxation.
+More than 50 hotels are run by the army, their profits never declared; new petrol station licenses go exclusively to Wataneya, an army-controlled company, with soldiers manning the petrol pumps; pasta is sold by Macarona Queen, an army company; a cement complex in the city of Beni Suef, considered the largest in the Middle East, is owned by El-Areesh Cement Co for Cement, which is controlled by the armed forces; mineral water is sold by Safi, an army-controlled company; all the major toll roads are run by the military; an army department called the Engineering Department of the Armed Forces buys houses and lands for commercial purposes, again wholly exempt from any audit or taxation.

 All these companies are run by military men, in military uniform, with conscript soldiers often doing the menial work.
-Unsurprisingly, some claim that the military's commercial reach expanded rapidly in recent years, now constituting between 20% and 25% of GDP.
+Unsurprisingly, some claim that the military's commercial reach expanded rapidly in recent years, now constituting around 20% to 25% of GDP.

-It is a system of daily corruption.
-Military-controlled projects are mostly built by the Engineering Department of the Armed Forces - building civil and military infrastructure, bridges, schools, tourist projects, the development of all sports activities, low-income housing projects, and urbanistic projects.
+Military-controlled projects are mostly built by the Engineering Department of the Armed Forces - building civil and military infrastructure, bridges, schools, tourist projects, the development of all sports activities, plus low-income housing projects, and urbanistic projects.

-The army is happy to sell land to foreign companies, such as to the French supermarket chain Carrefour.
-But foreign enterprises become involved at their own risk, always open to the likelihood of being squeezed, into a situation where the army makes the law.
+The army is happy to sell land to foreign companies, such as the French supermarket chain Carrefour.
+However, foreign enterprises become involved at their own risk, always open to the likelihood of being squeezed into a situation where the army makes the law.

 In May 2017, Sisi approved a new law that aims to regulate non-governmental organizations (NGOs) in Egypt.
 The law makes it impossible for NGOs to function independently, as it strictly controls the funding of NGOs and gives the government the authority to monitor and challenge their day-to-day activities.